zangston/CS-3710-pa1-xfuzz/README.md

 ### Interactive testing

-After installing the dependencies in `dev.requirements.txt`, you can run a test server for `xfuzz` locally by running the following command:
+You can run a test server for `xfuzz` locally with the following command:

 ```
 $ uvicorn test.interactive:server --host 0.0.0.0 --port 5000